Rate limits

 Response headers

-Every response includes rate limit headers:
+Every response includes request rate limit headers:

 HeaderDescriptionExample